-- A.7.1 The PMPRB must have timely and accurate information to fulfill its regulatory mandate. - A.7.2 The Act and the Regulations set out the filing requirements pertaining to price regulation for a patentee or former patentee of an invention pertaining to a patented medicine that falls under the jurisdiction of the PMPRB.
-Further details on each element of information to be reported, and how and when the information is to be submitted to the PMPRB, can be found in the Patentee's Guide to Reporting (available on the PMPRB's Web site, under the heading "Legislation, Regulations and Guidelines").
+A.7.1 The PMPRB must have timely and accurate information to fulfill its regulatory mandate.

+A.7.2 The Act and the Regulations set out the filing requirements pertaining to price regulation for a patentee or former patentee of an invention pertaining to a patented medicine that falls under the jurisdiction of the PMPRB.
+Further details on each element of information to be reported, and how and when the information is to be submitted to the PMPRB, can be found in the Patentee's Guide to Reporting (available on the PMPRB's website6).